NotBlueAtAll

 There was a point in my old career where people began to ask how I moved up so quickly in such a large company.
 The truth was that I wasn’t really trying as hard as I could, but that I’d put my intentions/desires out there as soon as I realized what they were and people responded to my directness.
 I enjoyed helping others and training them and streamlining our processes and so I quickly developed a relationship with our trainer and let it be known that I would love to step into a similar role if one should arise.
 A few months later she moved on and I moved up!
 Plain and simple.
 I always felt like an outsider, but I did my job well.
 I loved the shit out of that job, honestly.
 I miss it.
 But I only ever truly pushed myself for that job a couple of times.
 Somehow it just came easy to me, perhaps because of my passion for the job, but it rarely felt like “omzsomuchwork!”

 We are all so afraid to appear vulnerable, ignorant, weak or any other thing that could be deemed “less than.”
 Somehow I hadn’t caught onto that so much and so I had no issue with telling someone they sucked or that something could be done more efficiently.
 The key though is to not be rude.
 Don’t actually tell that guy “YOU SUCK” you have to use words that get the point across without making the person feel like a heel.
 Sometimes all I wanted to do was to yell at someone, but that just isn’t how things get done in the corporate world and I learned as I went.
 And I gained a lot of attention and accolades for what I was able to accomplish in my short time in that position.
-And only I know what was to come next, man, it would have been so awesome!Ha-ha!
+And if only I knew what was to come next, man, it would have been so awesome!Ha-ha!
 This is the period of my life when I got married, went on my European honeymoon and found fat acceptance all at once.
 So yeah, honesty?
 No problem!

 What you say and do in the world matters.
 You have a circle of influence.
 You affect people.
 So why not do so positively?!
 I had an interview recently for a position I thought I’d applied for with the title, “Bad Ass Admin” and I couldn’t help myself from falling in love with that moniker.
 Okay, it’s on my blog’s business cards already, but to apply for a job with that title?
 Amazeballs!
 So I applied and they responded, how could they not*, and went to the interview.
 Yeah, let’s just say that the interview went fine and all, but I made a bit of a fool of myself by not cross-checking my stuff first.
 D’oh!
 I went to an interview alright, but not for a “Bad Ass Admin.”
 No I interviewed as a Bad Ass for an Office Manager job.
 Oops, my bad!
 What’s funny is how good it felt not to wear the typical suit bullshit I would have, but I also went into it unprepared for the actual job available.

-Here I was telling them how awesome I was and how I’d consider a lower wage is I could keep the “Bad Ass” in my title.
+Here I was telling them how awesome I was and how I’d consider a lower wage if I could keep the “Bad Ass” in my title.
 They must have thought I was a lunatic!
-I felt like I was in retrospect.
+I felt like I was, in retrospect.
 Ha-ha!
 But it felt good at the time and I have since reconsidered what is “appropriate” versus what is typical/expected/scripted/bullshit.
 It is absolutely liberating!
-Funny thing, as much as that whole thing influence how I approach interviews and even applications now, that original job never so much as responded to my initial application email!
+Funny thing, as much as that whole thing influenced how I approach interviews and even applications now, that original job never so much as responded to my initial application email!
 Sadly, neither did the actual interviewer for that other job.
 Oh well.
 I really do feel like it was their loss now.
 And it is, because I am a Bad Ass Admin and I don’t care who knows it!

 I give you my deepest respect and sympathies and all for those of you in the modern dating world.
 I don’t know that I could manage it, honestly.
 But to date in the technology era is to play a game without any rules, it seems.
 So I say why not scare the hell out of them?
 With honesty!
 Be you and only you and see who sticks around, I say!
-Better to weed out the jerks and playas before you get attached to one.
+Better to weed out the jerks and players before you get attached to one.
 It seems we play games even without trying now days and this makes me sad, yo.
 I mean, is it so terrible to be open and honest?
 I don’t think it is.
-I think if your honesty freaks someone out, that is alllllll them and not you.
+I think if your honesty freaks someone out, that is all them and not you.
 And hopefully you’ll soon find exactly what you’re looking for in a relationship.
 I seriously do not see how presenting yourself as something you’re not will help you find true love or even a decent relationship.
 It’s time to get real and keep it there!

 Step 2: Do What Makes You Happy